Irreducible components of Hilbert scheme of points on non-reduced curves: Introduction

-In the proof of Theorem \ref{thm111}, we show in Lemma \ref{lem_dim_geq_n} that all the irreducible components of $\Hilb^n(C)$ have dimension at least $n$.
-Before that, we look locally at the curve $\{y^\beta =0\}$ and find that the irreducible components of $\Hilb^n(\{y^\beta =0\})$ all have dimension $n$ and are the closures of the strata containing ideals whose image under the Hilbert-Chow map are points with multiplicities all less than or equal to $\beta$ (Theorem \ref{thmZ}).
-In the proof of Theorem \ref{thmZ}, we first prove that all components intersect the affine chart $U_{(n)}$ and use $U_{(n)}$ to describe a coordinate system on $\Hilb^n(\{y^\beta =0\})$, so that we explicitly characterize the strata and their dimensions.
+In the proof of Theorem \ref{thm111}, we first show in Lemma \ref{lem_dim_geq_n} that all the irreducible components of $\Hilb^n(C)$ have dimension at least $n$.
+Additionally, our stratification of $\Hilb^n(C)$ has the property that all the strata are irreducible and have dimension less than or equal to $n$.
+So the irreducible components must correspond to strata of dimension exactly $n$.

+Another tool we use is the affine charts (indexed by partitions) covering $\Hilb(\mathbb{C}^2)$\cite{Haiman}, which give us local coordinate systems on $\Hilb^n(\{ y^\beta =0\})$.
+We make the observation in Corollary \ref{corU_n} that all the irreducible components must intersect one special chart $U_{(n)}$ corresponding to the partition $(n)$.
+Then we use the coordinates to find the dimensions of the intersections of the chart $U_{(n)}$ with all the strata, and find that the dimensions of the strata must be $n$ or less (this is discussed in detail in the proof of Theorem \ref{thmZ}).
+The dimension of a stratum is $n$ if and only if the multiplicities indexing the stratum are all less than or equal to $\beta$.
+This completes the proof of Theorem \ref{thmZ}, which states that a stratum' closure is an irreducible component of $\Hilb^n(\{ y^\beta =0\})$ precisely when the multiplicities of the points are less than or equal to $\beta$.

-In the study of the strata of $\Hilb^n(C)$, when the image under the Hilbert-Chow map of ideals in the strata are points on the smooth parts of $\cup_j C_j$, locally they are the same as points on the curve $\{y^\beta =0\}$, and the argument of dimension follows from the local case.
-When some points in the image land on the singularities or the intersection points of $\cup_j C_j$, we prove that the dimensions of the spaces of these ideals are strictly less than $n$, so they cannot be irreducible components.
+We generalize the above discussion of $\Hilb^n(\{ y^\beta =0\})$ to $\Hilb^n(C)$ by arguing that a collection of points on the smooth part of $C$ is locally the same as a collection of points on $\{ y^\beta =0\}$ with the same multiplicities, and therefore the same condition on the multiplicities applies for the ideals whose images under the Hilbert-Chow map land on the smooth part of the curve $C$.
+When the images of some ideals land on the singularities, we prove that the dimension of the stratum of these ideals is strictly less than $n$, so it cannot be an irreducible component.
+Therefore, we conclude that the irreducible components of $\Hilb^n(C)$ are closures of the strata whose images are a collection of points on the smooth part of $C$ and the multiplicities of the points are less than or equal to the corresponding multiplicities of the curves they land on.